alxarch/basex-standalone/README.md

 *Standalone Mode* passing arguments via cli and reading back stdout/stderr output.

-Asyncronous execution is handled with the *promise* interface, as provided by the `q` module [see more](http://documentup.com/kriskowal/q/)
+Asynchronous execution is handled with the *promise* interface, as provided by the `q` module [see more](http://documentup.com/kriskowal/q/)